oliverwilms/ollama-ai-iris/README.md

 ## Requirements

 0\.
 I implemented ollama-ai-iris as a containerized app.
-If you are not using containers, see below.
+If you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed, see Installation: Docker below.

 1\.
 Ollama installed and running on your computer (you can download it from https://ollama.com/download).
 You can test if it's ok running the following command on prompt: `ollama run llama3.2 "Explain the basics of machine learning."`